Idukki

 Design mobile-first

-Because mobile is the majority, the mobile pattern is the baseline, design it deliberately, then use desktop’s extra room as an enhancement.
-The reverse, designing for desktop and shrinking, is how social proof ends up cramped where most shoppers see it.
+Mobile is the majority, so the mobile pattern is the baseline.
+Design it deliberately, then treat desktop's extra room as an enhancement on top.
+The reverse (design for desktop, then shrink) is exactly how social proof ends up cramped on the screen most shoppers are holding.
+The same placement-by-surface thinking carries over to the basket, covered in social proof on the cart and checkout page.

 Sources & notes